Hungarian pengő: Paper money

 The introduction of adópengő was an attempt to limit inflation.
 It slowed inflation somewhat, but did not stop the depreciation of the currency.
 Bonds were issued by the Ministry of Finance in denominations between 10000 and 100000000 adópengő.
 These simple design notes on low-quality paper became legal currency in the last months of the hyperinflation, almost completely replacing the pengő.

-The enormous amount of paper consumed during the production of adópengő notes caused a shortage of good quality security paper; this hindered the production of forint banknotes.
+The enormous amount of paper consumed during the production of adópengő notes caused a shortage of good quality security paper, which hindered the production of forint banknotes.